 Heat oil in a large skillet.
-Add zucchini, squash, tomatoes, Zydeco Chop Chop and seasonings.
-Stir to mix and cover pot while cooking with an occasional stir.
+Add zucchini, squash, tomatoes, Zydeco Chop Chop, and seasonings.
+Stir to mix and cover the pot while cooking with an occasional stir.

 Cook until desired tenderness of the vegetables (I like them fork tender) then top with some salty, creamy feta cheese.
 Turn off heat, cover and let set until cheese melts then serve.